-Those who have tried to grow fig trees say that the fig tree is by nature an easy tree to grow.
-But often the tree does not bear fruit.
+Those who have tried to grow fig trees say that the fig tree is, by nature, easy to grow.
+But often, the tree does not bear fruit.
 And the most common reason for this is that the tree is not old enough.
-A tree also has to reach a certain age, a particular maturity to bear fruit.
+To bear fruit, a tree must also reach a certain age, a particular maturity.

 And there is nothing the garden owner can do about it.
 The gardener has to wait.
 Time cannot be rushed.
-Time and patience are needed to wait for the fig tree to reach maturity.
+Waiting for the fig tree to reach maturity requires time and patience.

 Faith Grows Slowly

 The growth and development of our every faith, the inner man, takes a long time.
 Change rarely happens overnight.
-Most often, the same scenarios and events and challenges are thrown at us throughout our lives, so that we learn so that we master something so that the spirit grows closer to God in faith.
+Most often, the same scenarios, events, and challenges are thrown at us throughout our lives so that we learn and master something so that the spirit grows closer to God in faith.

 Haven’t you ever wondered: “Why, God, did you delay in helping this person to recover, to convert, to improve his life, to change?
 Why didn’t you hasten the fruit of his life?”

-Today’s parable gives the answer.
+Today’s parable answers.
 Because every tree grows in its own time.
 In God’s time.

 Jesus is Patient

-Because in today’s parable, the owner of the garden, Jesus, speaks the freshest words of hope we could ever long to hear.
+Because in today’s parable, the garden owner, Jesus, speaks the freshest words of hope we could ever long to hear.
 He says: give me one more year.
-I will work this tree, I will care for it, and I will continue to bless it.
+Then, I will work this tree, care for it, and continue to bless it.

 Suppose Jesus asks us for one more year.
 One more year to do what needs to be done.
 One more year to believe that you really are God’s beloved child.
-One more year to believe in God more than in the other guarantees of life.
+One more year to believe in God more than the other life guarantees.
 One more year to forgive yourself or forgive someone else.

 What are your fruits?

 What do we, as a community, need to do this year to bear fruit?
-What do we need to do as a church this year to let others know that we are alive?
+What must we do as a church this year to let others know we are alive?

 One small parable brings so many life-giving questions.
-And they make us look inside ourselves, look at the tree of our life from the outside.
-This time with great love and not with condemnation.
+And they make us look inside ourselves, at the tree of our life from the outside—this time with great love and not condemnation.

 Prayer for Today